 In recent years there has been a considerable focus on the dangers and consequences of concussions, particularly those associated with athletics.
-While much of the spotlight has fallen on professional sports and athletes, plenty of information has also been revealed about teen sports and concussions.
-A recently released study by data examiners at Blue Cross and Blue Shield of over 900,000 medical claims found that concussion diagnoses for patients between the ages of 10 and 19 rose by 71% from 2010 to 2015.
+While much of the spotlight has fallen on professional sports and athletes, ongoing research continues to reveal more information about teens and concussions.

-From other recent research, here are some of the findings when it comes to teens and concussions:
+And here are some of the findings from previous research about teens and concussions:

 • Concussions are the most common injury among teen athletes.

 • Teenage brains are particularly vulnerable to concussions.

 • Teen athletes may hesitate to report concussion symptoms.